-There are a multitude of free things you can do in London, depending on your interests:
+There are a multitude of free activities in the UK, particularly in London, depending on your interests:

 - Museums/Galleries – I studied history, so I spent a lot of my time in the free museums of London.
 There is the option for a donation upon entry, but you are not obligated to do so.
 My favourites included: